mia-platform/documentation/docs/microfrontend-composer/external-components/overview.md

 }
 ```

-The **manifest** file, after JSON-stringify process, must validate an [extension](https://raw.githubusercontent.com/micro-lc/compose-toolkit/main/schemas/template.schema.json) of a draft-07  [JSON schema](https://json-schema.org) where the `type` is always `object` and the field `properties` is an object listing the configurable properties of the custom webcomponent.
+The **manifest** file, after JSON-stringify process, must validate an [extension](https://raw.githubusercontent.com/micro-lc/compose-toolkit/main/schemas/template.schema.json) of a draft-07  [JSON schema](https://json-schema.org) where the `type` is always `object` and the field `properties` is an object listing the configurable properties of the custom Web Component.

-Any object property has also a _special_ key `__mia_configuration` which allows to customize labels in the Configurator `Layout` section.
-The `__mia_configuration` key is not mandatory and does not affect the no-code configuration features on custom webcomponents.
+Any object property has also a _special_ key `__mia_configuration` which allows to customize labels in the Configurator _Layout_ section.
+The `__mia_configuration` key is not mandatory and does not affect the no-code configuration features on custom Web Components.

-Check out [the webcomponent manifest](/microfrontend-composer/external-components/manifest.md) for further details.
+Check out [the Web Component manifest](/microfrontend-composer/external-components/manifest.md) for further details.

 ### Open/Show On Select: `__focus_handler`, `__unfocus_handler`

-When a custom webcomponent has an open/close, hidden/shown behavior, like a modal or a collapsible drawer, the Configurator previews must be informed on how to make such item to appear and disappear.
+When a custom Web Component has an open/close, hidden/shown behavior, like a modal or a collapsible drawer, the Configurator previews must be informed on how to make such item to appear and disappear.
 Considering the case of a modal, its initial state could be `closed`.
 A user interaction is often required to trigger its opening.

-When clicking the webcomponent label on the left menu list corresponding to the modal, the presence of a `__focus_handler` function allows to mock the user action needed to open the component real context.
+When clicking the Web Component label on the left menu list corresponding to the modal, the presence of a `__focus_handler` function allows to mock the user action needed to open the component real context.

 Once left menu selection is over, an `__unfocus_handler` is called to perform cleanup operations.

-The webcomponent must implement the following interface:
+The Web Component must implement the following interface:

 <!-- cSpell:disable -->
 ```typescript